oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 ```

 ### Domain upgrade tool to manually upgrade the WKO 3.x domain resource
-To manually upgrade the domain resource from the 3.x schema to the 4.0 schema, refer to [upgrade the WKO 3.x domain resource manually]({{< relref "/userguide/managing-domains/upgrade-domain-resource#upgrade-the-wko-3x-domain-resource-manually" >}}) section in the [installation and upgrade]({{< relref "/userguide/managing-operators/installation.md" >}}) guide.
+To manually upgrade the domain resource from the 3.x schema to the 4.0 schema, refer to [upgrade the WKO 3.x domain resource manually]({{< relref "/userguide/managing-domains/upgrade-domain-resource#upgrade-the-wko-3x-domain-resource-manually" >}}) section in the [domain resource upgrade]({{< relref "/userguide/managing-domains/upgrade-domain-resource" >}}) document.

 ### Sample